 How about the pact of marriage- with the little note in the papers that it’s not a real engagement towards the other person but rather a trial to be a couple.
 What would the other person say? – for sure this won’t fulfil the expectations.

 We are sorry to say but this fashion pact might be a good idea, might be something new, might be made with good intention, but it is not enough.
 Not enough as a real engagement, not enough to change and not enough to help our planet.
-We need rules, we need number and targets to be measured and if not achievd we need a way to penalize.
+We need rules, as well as numbers and targets to be measured and if not achievd we need a way to penalize.

 The fashion industry which signed this G7 Fashion Pact is holding “20% of the global fashion industry” (page 1).
-And here again marketing and downplay- as they state it is “20% of the global fashion industry as measured by volume of products” – not by turnover.
+And here again marketing and downplay- as they state it is “20% of the global fashion industry as measured by volume of products”.
+This measure is not by turnover.
 As when looking at the money made by these companies, they do billions of turnover.
 How about dedicating just 1% to concrete actions?

 But the problem behind is that it is still too easy: Customers buy, whatever you do.
 And if you call it “sustainable” they won’t ask further.

-This is why we are also with this article encouraging you to ask your brands “who made my clothes”, “where and how”, “what is the material”, etc. Stop believing that industry will comply with rules for the common good without having their personal growth in mind and be more critical.
+This is why we are also with this article encouraging you to ask your brands “who made my clothes”.
+You ask “where and how”, “what is the material”, etc. Stop believing that industry will comply with rules for the common good, without having their personal growth in mind and be more critical.